uyv0/amoled/README.md

 3. Press the `Install Style` button.
 ---
 ### Licensing
-This theme iis licensed under the MIT license.
+This theme is licensed under the MIT license.
 Please refer to the [License](./LICENSE) file for more details regarding rights and limitations.

 ### Credits
 Everyone who has contributed cann be found on the [CREDITS.md](./CREDITS.md) file.
 A personal thank you to everyone who has helped!